dayton-outar/glif/algos/js/codility/fibonacci/LADDER.md

 We know that the number of ways to climb a ladder of 5 rungs by the given rules is 8 based on the details provided in the problem definition.
 So, following the pattern to work out the results preceding index 2 of A, we get $8 \mod (2^4) = 8 \mod 16 = 8$.

-Although, there is an impulse to categorise this problem as a type of permutations and combinations.
+Although, there is an impulse to categorise this problem as a type of permutations and combinations problem.
 The use case can already guide us when we find the number of ways possible for ladders with 3, 4 and 5 rungs.
 A ladder of 3 rungs, has only 3 ways to climb the ladder with the mentioned rule.
 A ladder of 4 rungs, has only 5 ways to climb and a ladder of 5 rungs, has 8 ways to climb it.
 When we look at the progression of the number of ways in relation to the number of rungs on a ladder, we notice part of a _fibonacci sequence_.
 Pure math enthusiasts are welcome to prove the connection between the _fibonacci sequence_ and _permutations and combinations_.
 Maybe, there is a connection.
 Maybe.

-But given the context of the lesson of this problem, it's highly likely that the number of ways that a ladder of a set number of rungs can be discovered by making use of the fibonacci sequence.
+But given the context of the lesson of this problem, it's highly likely that the number of ways that a ladder of a set number of rungs can be discovered is by making use of the fibonacci sequence.

+The solution to this problem involves getting the set of fibonacci numbers up to the maximum number possible to be used within the sequence.
+Even though the range for `A` and `B` is stated in the _assumptions_ of the problem, there exist crafty ways to determine a _safe_ maximum number (or upper bound) expected in the fibonacci sequence.

+By outlining the outcome of one iteration of the use case provided, it's clear that the solution has to be in the order of $O(n)$.
+Basically, after determining the number of ways that each ladder can be climbed based on the number of rungs (which is the values in `A`), that _number of ways_ need to be plugged into the $result \mod 2^P$ formula.

 Credit to [Jonatas Walker](https://gist.github.com/jonataswalker) for providing his solutions [here](https://gist.github.com/jonataswalker/08187f5457fac4af1e86cf8c86647e23).
 See his solution below.

 ```js
 function solution(A, B) {